 Bylaws are enforced by Community Peace Officer Anna Mast.
 Part of this job is to “keep the peace” between neighbours, by ensuring the Unsightly Property, Dog Control and Noise bylaws are being followed.
 Monitoring speed on County roads and enforcing other bylaws and provincial laws is also part of the job.
-A summary report of 2012 activities may be of interest or the commonly referenced bylaws can be viewed in the Bylaw Library.
+Summary reports of 2012 and 2013 activities may be of interest or the commonly referenced bylaws can be viewed in the Bylaw Library.

 As an enhanced level of policing, an RCMP officer is provided to and funded by Cypress County.
 The intent is to encourage compliance in all areas of public safety through a balanced approach of education, assistance and enforcement.